 There were two criteria involved in the selection of countries for the Connectivity Scorecard:

 Data coverage is more of an issue for the resource and efficiency-driven economies and does restrict the scope for adding new countries to the Index.
 This is particularly true of business usage metrics.
-For the innovation-driven economies data availability is still something of an issue due to the difficulty in finding data comparable to the European Commission's i2010 data.
+For the innovation-driven economies data availability is still something of an issue due to the difficulty in finding data comparable to the Eurostat data.

 The initial Scorecard research that was conducted in 2008 covered all of the world's major economies and a large share of the world's population.
 In the 2009 research, 25 additional countries have been surveyed to improve our coverage of regions that were initially under-represented, such as the Middle East and Sub-Saharan Africa.